richfitz/advent-of-code/README.md

 These all use R with only default-loaded packages.
 Normally I aim for some compromise between fairly small, fairly fast and somewhat readable.

+In 2022 I am trying to find what is, to me, the "nicest" solution, and the version here is rarely the exact version used submitting the answer.

 ## Timing and code size information

 Running